Balarubinan/hackthon_project/README.md

 2)To increase thee agricultural produce by boosting sales for startup farmers
 # Status so far:
 1)All UI for the website has been completed
-2)database schemas have been decided
+2)database schemas have been decide
-3)Waiting to deploy
+3)database created and database functions have been finsihed 4)Waiting to deploy